 Understanding the invoice

 Given the multi-entity platform setup, it is important to understand the responsibilities for each of the actors in the ecosystem, which are explained here.
-Rootline shares an invoice with you, the partner merchant, clearly outlining the fees relevant for the relevant time period, by default a month.
-The invoice shows your fees, the amount already deducted from settlement, vat, and amounts still due.
+Rootline shares an invoice with you, the partner merchant, clearly outlining the fees for the relevant time period, by default a month.
+The invoice shows your fees, the amount already deducted from settlement, VAT, and amounts still due.

 Monthly invoice components